AntonioObra/Blog/README.md

 This project has been created using React for client side and GraphCMS as a backend and data base.

 ### Helpfull sites
-unDraw - collection of free svg illustrations - https://undraw.co/illustrations
+unDraw - collection of free svg illustrations - https://undraw.co/illustrations <br>
-Tabler Icons - 1424 Open source free SVG icons with various customization provided - https://undraw.co/illustrations Passion Hacks - used for creating wave svg icons - https://passionhacks.com/layered-papercut-waves/
+Tabler Icons - 1424 Open source free SVG icons with various customization provided - https://undraw.co/illustrations <br>
+Passion Hacks - used for creating wave svg icons - https://passionhacks.com/layered-papercut-waves/